zerotier/libzt/API.md

 <a href="https://www.zerotier.com/?pk_campaign=github_libzt"><img src="https://raw.githubusercontent.com/zerotier/ZeroTierOne/master/artwork/ZeroTierIcon.png" width="128" height="128" align="left" hspace="20"></a>

 The ZeroTier SDK is composed of two libraries: `libztcore` which is the  platform-agnostic network hypervisor, and `libzt` which is the network hypervisor paired with a userspace network stack. `libzt` is a superset of `libztcore` and is distinguished by the fact that it exposes a standard [socket API](https://en.wikipedia.org/wiki/Berkeley_sockets) and simple network control API.
 The full source for these products can be found at [github.com/zerotier/libzt](https://github.com/zerotier/libzt) for the SDK and [github.com/zerotier/ZeroTierOne](https://github.com/zerotier/ZeroTierOne) for the desktop client.
-With these libraries the stack and virtual link is exclusive to your app and traffic is fully encrypted via the [Salsa20](https://en.wikipedia.org/wiki/Salsa20) cipher.
+With these libraries the stack and virtual link are exclusive to your app and traffic is fully encrypted via the [Salsa20](https://en.wikipedia.org/wiki/Salsa20) cipher.
 For a more in-depth discussion on the technical side of ZeroTier, check out our [Manual](https://www.zerotier.com/manual.shtml?pk_campaign=github_libzt)

 <br>